-Now, in 2021, we are excited to finally launch our Men’s Caregiver Group on August 9, co-facilitated by husband, father, caregiver, and business leader, Fritz Weiss.
+Now, in 2021, we are excited to finally launch our Men’s Caregiver Group, co-facilitated by husband, father, caregiver, and business leader, Fritz Weiss.
 Our mission is to support every member of the family, in every way that we possibly can, and this new connection group will allow us to support the rise of male caregivers.

 Many may imagine a typical family caregiver to be an older woman caring for a loved one and delivering supportive services without pay.
 Though men may not be typically seen as caregivers today, the truth is that 40 percent of family caregivers are male.

 Fritz Weiss is married to Laura Weiss, whom he met in a Freshman Chemistry Lab class at Texas A&M in 1983.
 They married in 1992 and have three wonderful children.

 Laura began experiencing symptoms in early 2017 and was diagnosed with Bulbar Onset ALS in June of 2017.
 Laura and Fritz are both native Houstonians and were still living in Houston at the time.
 Shortly after the diagnosis, they moved to the Lake Travis area outside Austin to be closer to family and to enjoy the lake.

 As caregivers, men often have smaller emotional support networks and are less likely to seek out programs that could increase their caregiving capabilities and help them cope with this major life change.
 Additionally, the insight below regarding male caregivers was also revealed in a recent AARP survey: